This course provides training on handling personal data and on personal data protection in Singapore or of people in Singapore

-The Personal Data Protection Act (PDPA) is a Singaporean law that sets out the rules for handling personal data.
+The Personal Data Protection Act, Singapore (PDPA) is a law that sets out the rules for handling personal data.
 It establishes open and fair processes for how organisations collect, use and disclose personal data, including data about their customers.
-Under the PDPA, any personal data stored by an organisation must be kept accurate, up-to-date and secure.
+Under the PDPA, any personal data stored by an organization must be kept accurate, up-to-date and secure.
 The PDPA also gives individuals the right to access any personal data held about them and to ask for it to be corrected if it is wrong.

 The PDPA applies to all individuals, companies, associations or bodies of persons, incorporated or unincorporated whether located in or outside Singapore.

 Who is this training for?